rickbusarow/kotlin-gradle-extensions/README.md

 ## Contributing

-If you'd like to contribute to Doks, please submit a pull request with your changes.
+If you'd like to contribute, please submit a pull request with your changes.
 Bug reports or feature requests are also welcome in the issue tracker.

 ## License